 Geography of Fear is an effective and stunning blend of fact and fiction, research and reality.
 With poetic prose and spine-chilling suspense, Snellman examines the borders of privacy and the roots of violence.
 Where are the lines between resolution, retribution, and revenge?
 The book has also gained wide acclaim as a feature film, The Geography of Fear, directed by Auli Mantila and released in 2000.

-Originally published by WSOY in 1995 under the author name Anja Kauranen.
+Originally published under the author name Anja Kauranen.

 2018 The ASF Translation Prize for an excerpt translated by Maija Mäkinen